 Commencement is a ceremony.
 It is an opportunity for students, families, friends and the JWU community to celebrate their academic accomplishments.
 Participation in Commencement does not mean that students have graduated, and they will not receive their diploma on that day.
 Students must satisfy all graduation requirements before officially graduating and receiving a diploma.

 Commencement Ceremony Eligibility

-Names of eligible doctoral candidates are submitted by the director of doctoral studies (Providence Campus only).
+Names of eligible Doctor of Education (EdD) candidates are submitted by the director of teacher education (Providence Campus only).

 To participate in the May commencement ceremony, students must visit the Commencement website to review campus specific requirements.

 The Commencement program contains the names of students meeting eligibility criteria.
 For publication purposes, the honors status of students completing remaining course requirements in or following the spring term is determined by the cumulative GPA at the end of the winter term of the current year.
 A student’s final GPA will be used to record graduating honors, as applicable on the student’s diploma and academic transcript.